nus-cs2103-AY1617S1/addressbook-level4/README.md

 <img src="docs/images/Ui.png" width="600"><br>

-* This is a desktop to-do list/calendar application.
-It has a GUI but most of the user interactions happen using a CLI (Command Line Interface).
+This is a desktop task manager which can run offline.

+It has a Graphical User Interface (GUI) but it is mainly operated using the Command Line Interface (CLI).

 #### Site Map
 * [User Guide](docs/UserGuide.md)